Since 1992, the Iowa Rural Development Council (IRDC) has been engaging partners and assisting small towns.

 “This is an organization that has impacted rural Iowa for a quarter century and is positioned now to do more,” said IRDC chair Sandy Ehrig, who runs the Iowa Farm Bureau’s “Renew Rural Iowa” program.
 “Our rural summit in Jefferson last year was a big step and the Council is ready to build on that momentum.”

 Beginning in 2018, IRDC developed sponsorship levels open to partners, including for-profit businesses, seeking to support strategies and policies that benefit small towns and rural places.
 These sponsorships will allow the Council to bring on a paid executive director, former USDA Rural Development state director Bill Menner.

 Menner, who served at USDA from 2009-2017, was previously economic development director in Poweshiek County.
-He will help the IRDC connect with new partners, resource providers and innovative rural communities who can provide successful case studies for other places.
+He helps the IRDC connect with new partners, resource providers and innovative rural communities who can provide successful case studies for other places.

 The financial resources created through sponsors and engaged members will position the IRDC to launch new programs that address rural issues, build capacity with small towns, and capitalize on opportunities that exist to enhance the viability of rural communities.

 Those opportunities may revolve around issues the IRDC sees as central to rural development, from housing to workforce to broadband to entrepreneurship.